openframeworks/ofSite/_documentation/sound/ofSoundPlayer.markdown

 _inlined_description: _

 Enables playing multiple simultaneous copies of the sound.
+Parameters:
+multiplay "true" to enable, default is false.